 More recently another indie company caught my attention: Based in the San Francisco Bay Area, Randy Dean’s Bhoga has introduced wood blocks with an open core and elegantly curved planes.
 Unlike the Eggs, these have one flat end so they can be used “high” or “low.”
 I have not yet test these artistic-looking blocks, but click here to view sample uses.
-(The company also produces yoga benches likely to please even the architects and furniture designers among us.)
+(The company furniture store los angeles produces benches likely to please even the architects and furniture designers among us.)

 I sometimes hear people complain about the cost of props.
 High-quality props aren’t cheap, but they last forever!
 I still have my original mat circa 1998 (although I do have five others in my stable); I have yet to discard a mat!
 My everyday wool blankets also date back 15 years.
 My block collection is perhaps larger than necessary, but never will I need another, unless I decide to invest in a novel design.
 If props are essential to Iyengar yoga, and if home practice is likewise essential, why not invest in good props?